Permanent Disability Benefits

 Permanent Total Disability (PTD Benefits may apply if an employee is unable to return to any job in the open market because of a permanent disability due to a work-related injury.
 This benefit continues until he/she becomes eligible for old-age retirement under the social security law.

 The impairment rating described above, combined with vocational factors, may result in a permanent disability award.
-Workers' Compensation Specialists with the Bureau conduct informal Benefit Review Conferences, at no cost to the parties, to assist in reaching a final determination of that award.
-Learn more about the Settlement Process of the Benefit Review Program.
+Workers' Compensation Specialists with the Bureau conduct informal mediation conferences, at no cost to the parties, to assist in reaching a final determination of that award.
+Learn more about the Mediation Process.

 After the injured employee has reached MMI and is ready to mediate the settlement of his/her workplace injury, a party involved in the claim will need to complete and submit:

 - For injuries occurring on/after July 1, 2014, a Petition for Benefits Determination to request the services of a Mediating Specialist within the Bureau.

 - For injuries occurring prior to July 1, 2014, a Request for Assistance/Mediation Form C-40 to request the services of a Mediating Specialist within the Bureau.

 Parties are encouraged to try to settle these issues through negotiations and are allowed to attempt to resolve the issues.
 So, while private negotiations are allowed, no party can file suit, in any court, to resolve issues regarding permanent disability benefits and/or future medical benefits prior to mediation.
 This requires the full and active participation of the parties in a mediation conducted by a Mediating Specialist within the Bureau.
 The Mediating Specialist will issue the paperwork indicating that the process has been exhausted when he/she is convinced that continued mediations are not likely to result in an agreement and an impasse has been reached.